Together Boston

 2012 highlights included now-popular television star Big Freedia, critically acclaimed noise producer (and one-time Massachusetts resident) Oneohtrix Point Never and Album of the Year Grammy-winner Todd Edwards.
-2011 and 2010 both included a number of superstars, including SBTRKT, Nico Jaar, Spank Rock, Damian Lazarus and Trentemoller.
+2011 and 2010 both included some superstars, including SBTRKT, Nico Jaar, Spank Rock, Damian Lazarus and Trentemoller.

 Mission

-The festival's motto, "Music, Art, Technology," underlies its efforts to link new music with all aspects of modern and forward thinking culture via an intellectual slant.
+The festival's motto, "Music, Art, Technology," underlies its efforts to link new music with all aspects of modern and forward-thinking culture via an intellectual slant.
 The festival seeks to provide more than just a week of music, educating attendees through daytime panels, art exhibitions, and film screenings.

 Music

 The music component also focuses on showcasing any number of local musicians from the Boston area (Horse Jumper of Love, André Obin, Blue Boy Productions, Guillermo Sexo, John Barera, Mean Creek, Ricardo Donoso), and pairing them up with international stars.
 In addition, the festival spotlights key visual artists and technologists from the city's burgeoning innovation and art community: past artists have included First Night honoree Zebbler, Brian Kane (formerly of Emergency Broadcast Network) and Beyoncé-video director Julian Wadsworth.
 2013 film screenings included Style Wars and We Are Modeselektor at the Museum of Fine Arts, Boston.
-In 2014 they screened I Dream of Wires, a documentary about the modular synthesizer at the Institute of Contemporary Art, Boston.
+In 2014, they screened I Dream of Wires, a documentary about the modular synthesizer at the Institute of Contemporary Art, Boston.